 There are many wonderful options all over the world for Anthropology majors and minors to study abroad.
-Many Anthropology majors and minors study abroad to gain an important cross-cultural perspectives, conduct research, work on language skills, or engage in field work.
+Many Anthropology majors and minors study abroad to gain important cross-cultural perspectives, conduct research, work on language skills, or engage in field work.

 Sample of Approved Programs with Anthropology Coursework